gchq/gaffer-doc/docs/user-guide/apis/java-api.md

 ## Querying a Graph

-Using Java to Query a graph unlike the other APIs requires a reference to a `Graph` object that essentially represents a graph.
+Using Java to query a graph unlike the other APIs requires a reference to a `Graph` object that essentially represents a graph.

 With the other APIs you would connect directly to a running instance via the